 On the upside, if you return your RV rental early with less mileage than was calculated then your daily, rental insurance, and mileage will be prorated, and the difference will be refunded back to you.

 Now, where do you plan to camp along your journey?
 If you’re staying in campgrounds, let’s be conservative and say that your campsite costs will be $60 nightly, and you’ll stay in the campgrounds for 10 nights.
 That’s another cost of $600.
 Let’s also add in $300 for food, and of course fuel at a cost of $780 based on your vehicle getting 15 miles per gallon @ $2.50 per gallon.

 Campground fees, $600

-Park fee, entertainment, $300
+RV park fee, entertainment, $300

 Grand total, $6,000

 I based a lot of these costs on traveling with a family of four.
 Most travel experts will tell you to plan on a cost of $150 per person per day when staying in hotels, rental car and food, beverage and entertainment costs, and even more if you’re planning on visiting theme parks.
-That cost would come to $8,400 so if you’re conservative you could trim this down a bit more, but either way it’s going to be costly for a 14-day trip.
+That cost would come to $8,400 so if you’re conservative you could trim this down a bit more, but either way, it’s going to be costly for a 14-day trip.

 Also, finance companies tend to keep their contracts on RVs to longer terms because they know that many people can’t afford to pay off a $25,000 RV in five years when they have home mortgages and vehicle loans to pay as well.

-For me, I could fly to Bangkok, Thailand, rent a luxury condo in a high-rise skyscraper for $500 a month, eat out every night, have maid service, the use of a gym and business center as well as cover my ground transportation and entertainment and still come home after three months with $2,000 in my pocket.
+For me, I could fly to Bangkok, Thailand, rent a luxury condo in a high-rise skyscraper for $500 a month, eat out every night, have maid service, use a gym and business center as well as cover my ground transportation and entertainment and still come home after three months with $2,000 in my pocket.